About the Board of Education

 Board of Education Mission Statement

-The mission of Joliet Township High School, a diverse and unified community, is to ensure that every student acquires and applies the necessary attributes to compete and contribute positively to society by providing a rigorous and relevant educational program in a safe, supportive environment through a quality, caring, and dedicated staff working in partnership with every student’s family.
+The mission of Joliet Township High School, a historically rich, unified and innovative learning community, is to empower every student to compete and contribute positively to our community and global society by providing a rigorous and personalized education through an academy environment.

 In the State of Illinois, the local school districts were created by the state legislature to execute the educational policy as defined in the constitution as a state government function.